The Architecture of Oversight: When the Auditor Works for the Architect

 The Real-Time Timeline

-Up until recently, Selectman Bruzinski was the long-time General Manager of a regional auto dealership.
-However, public records indicate that in March 2026, right in the middle of the most contentious, high-stakes municipal bond fight in Sherman's history, Bruzinski shifted to Chairman Vogt’s private payroll.
+Until recently, Selectman Bruzinski was the general manager of a regional auto dealership.
+But public records indicate that in March 2026—right in the middle of the most contentious municipal bond fight in Sherman's history—he shifted to Chairman Vogt’s private payroll.

-Chairman Vogt proudly advertises his ownership of New England Aquatic Services directly on his official, taxpayer-funded Sherman School Board of Education biography.
-Simultaneously, Selectman Bruzinski publicly lists his new employment at that exact same company on his professional LinkedIn profile.
+They haven't bothered to hide it.
+Chairman Vogt advertises his ownership of New England Aquatic Services directly on his official, taxpayer-funded Board of Education biography.
+Simultaneously, Selectman Bruzinski lists his new employment at that exact company on his public LinkedIn profile.
 On the town's official website, both men sit side-by-side on the School Building Committee roster.

 The Illusion of Oversight

-The Board of Education, led by Vogt, is currently demanding a $50 million bond from the town.
-The Board of Selectmen and the School Building Committee, represented by Bruzinski, are the entities responsible for scrutinizing, negotiating, and auditing that massive capital request.
+The Board of Education, led by Vogt, is demanding a $50 million bond from the town.
+The Board of Selectmen and the School Building Committee, represented by Bruzinski, are tasked with scrutinizing, negotiating, and auditing that exact request.

-How can a Selectman objectively push back against a $50 million school budget when the man asking for the money is the same man who approves his timesheets and signs his paychecks?
+How does a Selectman objectively audit a $50 million budget when the man asking for the money is the same man who signs his paychecks?
 If Selectman Bruzinski votes against Chairman Vogt’s interests regarding the school bond, does he risk losing his private-sector livelihood?
-The very presence of the question destroys the integrity of the process.
+The mere existence of that question corrupts the process.

 The Library Ledger and the Missing Minutes

-As one continues to pull at the threads of Sherman’s municipal ledgers, it becomes apparent that this incestuous financial architecture extends far beyond the school.
-It appears to be a systemic feature of the town's administrative culture.
+As you trace the money through Sherman’s municipal ledgers, it becomes clear this closed-loop architecture isn't just a school anomaly.
+It is a feature of the town's administrative culture.

-As a sitting Selectman, Bruzinski is also tasked with overseeing the broader municipal budget, which includes the town's annual funding allocation for the Sherman Library.
-The Executive Director of the Sherman Library is Ashleigh Blake, Selectman Bruzinski’s wife.
+As a sitting Selectman, Bruzinski also oversees the broader municipal budget, which includes the town's annual funding allocation for the Sherman Library.
+The Executive Director of the Sherman Library is Ashleigh Blake—Selectman Bruzinski’s wife.

-According to federal IRS 990 filings, the Sherman Library Association is sitting on a staggering $4 million private endowment, operating at a six-figure surplus last year alone.
+According to federal IRS 990 filings, the Sherman Library Association sits on a $4 million private endowment and operated at a six-figure surplus last year.
 Yet, this spring, the library went to the town to request an increase in taxpayer funding.

 How was that request handled?
-The exact, final roll-call vote approving the library's budget is conspicuously missing from the town’s digital archives.
-However, minutes from a March 11th Special Meeting budget workshop reveal exactly how the municipal sausage is made.
+The final roll-call vote approving the library's budget is conspicuously missing from the town’s digital archives.
+However, minutes from a March 11th Special Meeting budget workshop reveal the mechanics of the room.

 During that closed-door workshop, Library Director Ashleigh Blake sat in the room as the sole invited audience member.
-Instead of recusing himself from the financial maneuvering, her husband, Selectman Bruzinski, actively led the charge to slash $200,000 from the Sherman School’s operating budget, attacking lines like Pre-K tuition and maintenance, to ensure the town's overall tax increase remained artificially low while quietly securing funding for other departments.
+Instead of recusing himself from the financial maneuvering, her husband, Selectman Bruzinski, actively led the charge to slash $200,000 from the Sherman School’s operating budget.
+By attacking lines like Pre-K tuition and maintenance, he helped ensure the town's overall tax increase remained artificially low, quietly protecting the funding lane for other departments.

 The Cost of a Closed Loop

 Between the library budget and the school bond, tens of millions of taxpayer dollars are being routed through a closed social and economic loop.
-The library functions like a private hedge fund subsidizing its operations through the taxpayers, while the $50 million school project is overseen by an auditor who works for the spender.
+The library functions like a private hedge fund subsidized by taxpayers, while the $50 million school project is overseen by an auditor working for the spender.

-When an administration asks taxpayers to shoulder generational debt, they demand absolute trust.
-But true civic integrity is measured in transparent infrastructure, not a polite apathy where town officials quietly hire each other behind closed doors while municipal voting records vanish from the public directory.
+An administration asking taxpayers to shoulder generational debt needs to operate with absolute transparency.
+Instead, Sherman has cultivated a polite apathy—a system where town officials quietly hire each other behind closed doors while municipal voting records vanish from the public directory.